 Data logging: The logical next step to taking a field measurement is storing the measurement data.
-Many methods are available for recording measurements, ranging from pen and paper to internal data storage or remote storage directly on a PC or using a software, for e.g., MeasureLink[TM].
+Many methods are available for recording measurements, ranging from pen and paper to internal data storage or remote storage directly on a PC.
 Select a teslameter with a data recording method that suits your application.
 Data storage methods may not be obvious and may require reading the product manual or published application notes.
 Even so, it's easier to read through these documents before making a purchase rather than trying to figure out how to integrate a teslameter to a system it wasn't designed to connect to.
 An example of this can be seen on the following page in the decision tree, where an application's need for a GPIB connection makes the Model 475 a logical upgrade from the Model 425.